kubealex/satellite-lab/README.md

 With your lab up and running, you can proceed installing Satellite using the provided **satellite-setup.yml** playbook.

     ansible-playbook -i inventory satellite-setup.yml

-It will ask for:

-- RHNID (Username)
-- Password
-- PoolID of the subscription

 It will install Satellite with: